srih4ri/srih4ri.github.com/resume/index.md

 Used mysql, redis, Rails (2.x and above in production), ElasticSearch, wkhtmltopdf, Capistrano.
 Also worked with Twitter/Facebook APIs.
 Familiar with JS frameworks like Backbone JS and React.

 ## Experience

 ### Software Consultant, Big Binary

 ##### July 2015 - Present

-* Various projects for clients, providing expertise in Ruby on Rails and ReactJS
+* Various projects for clients, providing expertise in Ruby on Rails and ReactJS.
+* Projects worked on included e-commerce systems, mobile app backends and logistics software built using rails.
+* Few blog posts on [BigBinary Blog](https://blog.bigbinary.com)

 ### Software Architect, Bang The Table.